3v401/HPC_tools/Containerization/Apptainer/README.md

 export LD_LIBRARY_PATH=/usr/lib64:$LD_LIBRARY_PATH
 ```

-Why the following declarations?
+##### Why the following declarations?

-(explain why bindings of those paths and declarations of those libraries)
+These bind commands are used to map files or directories from the host system into the container's environment.
+Software like lmod, or capabilities like stages or userinstallations need to be available into the container as well as lua.
+In order for the container to work properly not only the bindings are necessry but the declaration of variables.
+LMOD_CMD, LMOD_DIR, MODULEPATH... are variables that are loaded in JURECA and must be declared within the container too.
 After executing these commands, you observe that you can load any module you want:

-(pic2)
+(pic3)

 (Comentario: Los pics_beta son guias, esos screenshots hazlos en buenas condiciones)

 You can get the .sh file in this folder.
 Activate execution permissions by typing `chmod +x apptainer.sh`.